sujnanpatil/AZ-800-Administering-Windows-Server-Hybrid-Core-Infrastructure/Instructions/Labs/LAB_AK_02_Implementing_integration_between_AD DS_and_Azure_AD.md

 1. In the **IdFix Privacy Statement** dialog box, review the disclaimer, and then select **OK**.

 ### Task 2: Run IdFix

+In this task, you will run IdFix to detect and fix errors in Active Directory objects (e.g., missing attributes or invalid characters) that could cause synchronization issues when integrating with Entra ID.

 1. In the **IdFix** window, select **Query**.